Retail Back Office Software Development: Stages and Success Stories

 effectively managed by employees of both nationwide brick-and-mortar stores network and e-commerce platform

 interact with partners

 improve the experience of 26.6 million customers

-At the same time, it was requisite to preserve the existing retail ERP software, making an auxiliary solution that allows it to receive always updated information for transaction processing.
-Thus, new programs had to seamlessly integrate with the old ERP and other back-office solutions.
+At the same time, it was necessary to preserve the existing retail ERP software, making an auxiliary solution that allows it to receive continually updated information for transaction processing.
+Thus, new programs had to integrate seamlessly with the legacy ERP and other back office solutions.
 Specialists had chosen a microservice architecture to develop such flexible programs.

 The result is an Order Management System and Contact Center that provide

 seamless interaction between all back-office components, incl. accounting, logistics, as well as all online and offline stores